ramituncc49er/legal-rag-assistant/README.md

 This is an early building block toward a long-term vision:  **an AI-augmented legal assistant capable of reducing the time and cognitive load involved in complex written legal processes.**

-### AI Lawyer (Long-Term Vision)
+### AI Legal Assistant (Long-Term Vision)

 - [ ] Automated drafting of:
-  - case summaries
+  - case summaries and digests
-  - issue briefs
+  - issue-specific briefs and memos
-  - motions
-  - argument sections shaped by precedent
+  - comparative case overviews (e.g., “how have courts treated X across circuits”)
 - [ ] Automatic extraction of:
-  - holdings
+  - parties, claims, issues, holdings
-  - procedural posture
+  - procedural posture (trial, appeal, remand, etc.)
-  - legal tests (e.g., Chevron, Lemon, strict scrutiny)
+  - legal tests and standards used in a decision

-- [ ] Case Outcome Reasoning:
-  Provide probabilistic outcome reasoning grounded in:
-  - fact similarity
-  - judge ideology scores
-  - historical behavior

-- [ ] Regulatory Compliance Assistant:
+- [ ] Semi-structured outputs to feed into downstream tools:
-  Map factual scenarios to relevant statutes/regulations.
+  - tables of authorities
+  - checklists for compliance or risk review
+  - structured JSON/CSV exports for further analysis

-- [ ] Explainability:
+- [ ] Workflows to support:
-  Transparent annotation showing each generated claim and supporting case snippet.
+  - document review
+  - knowledge-base curation
+  - drafting “first versions” that humans can refine

+## License

+This project is licensed under the MIT License - see the [LICENSE](#LICENSE) file for details.